ChrisnNg/wineDirect/README.md

 Because the goal of this exercise is to evaluate my coding style and OO design skills, i will assume that an administrative panel will be out of scope.

 Mobile view is out of scope as unnecessary for a POS.
 Expect general view width to be roughly the size of a tablet.

+Expect to be using a single measurement to weigh products.
+All products will be weighed using lb.